Sugar Kane

-"Sugar Kane" is the third single from Sonic Youth's 1992 album Dirty.
-It was released in 1993 on DGC.
+"Sugar Kane" is a song by the American rock band Sonic Youth's from their seventh studio album, Dirty (1992).
+It was released as the third single from the album on March 22, 1993, by Geffen Records.
 It was also featured in the End of Days soundtrack.

 Music video

 The music video for Sugar Kane was directed by Nick Egan.
 The video was shot in New York City and portrayed Sonic Youth performing in the midst of a fashion show that showcased "grunge" clothing.
 The clothing, in fact, was one of the collections ("Grunge Collection") done by Marc Jacobs for Perry Ellis in 1992.
 Jacobs was a close friend of bassist Kim Gordon and the band.
 The video also marked the first film appearance of Chloë Sevigny.